chongjunhong23/chongjunhong23/README.md

 Hi, i'm first year student who currently taking the bachelor of Computer Science (Graphic and Multimedia Software) in UTM, Skudai, Johor.

+* I'm passionate in programming and problem solving
 * 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [chongjunhong@graduate.utm.my](mailto:chongjunhong@graduate.utm.my)